altocodenl/tagaway/readme.md

 ### Todo next

 - pics
+   - Load on scroll.
+   - Improve performance when selecting/deselecting.
-   - when clicking on no man's land, unselect
+   - when clicking on no man's land, unselect?
+Discuss with Ruben
    - when clicking on tag on attach/unattach, go to tag
-   - attach tag by clicking on attach
    - snackbar when tagging successful
    - unselect button at the top of the bar
    - bug svgs after untagging and no pictures left